mehulsingh750-dev/University/CHEM 1101/Chapter 3.md

 	- *Formula Unit* is the smallest, electrically neutral collection of ions in an ionic compound 3.4
 - Ionic Compounds
+	- Formulas
 		- Always contain positive and negative ions
 		- In chemical formula, sum of charges of the postive ions (cations) must be equal to the sum of the charges of the negative ions (anions)
 		- Formula always reflects *smallest* whole number ratio of ions
+	- Naming
+		-